 Check for normal breathing (no gasping) by watching your child's chest for any movement.If you are alone, make sure your child is breathing normally before you leave to call 911.
 Carry your baby with you to make the call.

 Backyard swimming pools

 - Always have an adult watching children in the pool.
-It is best that this adult knows cardiopulmonary resuscitation (CPR) and lifesaving techniques.
+This adult should know basic life saving skills and cardiopulmonary resuscitation (CPR) for a baby and a child.

-- Enroll children in swimming and water safety lessons by the time they are 4 years old.
+- Enrol children in swimming and water safety lessons by the time they are age four.
 Water safety programs for adults and younger children are also a good idea.

 - Children can drown in seconds; do not turn away to answer the phone or focus on something else.
 Do not assume that a child in trouble will be able to make noise to alert you.